 The Board is responsible for the Group’s risk management and undertakes a systematic review of the key risks and uncertainties which the Group faces.
 It seeks to embed risk management and to facilitate the implementation of risk management measures throughout the Group’s businesses, and to ensure that all acquired operations are speedily integrated with Group best practice.

-During 2018, a comprehensive risk register is being developed and reviewed at regular intervals by a committee represented by operational, financial and legal management.
+A comprehensive risk register was developed in 2018 which is reviewed at regular intervals by a committee represented by operational, financial and legal management.
 As a result of these reviews, mitigating actions are proposed, implemented and their effectiveness regularly monitored.

-The Audit Committee will formally review the work of the Risk Management Committee on an annual basis.
+The Audit Committee formally review the work of the Risk Management Committee on an annual basis.